Chr15w1986/Python_PP3/README.md

 ## User story testing

-* `As a user, I want the game to have varying difficulty`:
+* `As a User, I want the game to have varying difficulty`:
-    *  After the user inputs his/her name, The option to choose `highest number` will appear to provide a personalised level of difficulty.
+    *  After the User inputs his/her name, The option to choose `highest number` will appear to provide a personalised level of difficulty.
 Outcome: `Fulfilled.`
-* `As a user, I want to easily understand the main purpose of the game`:
+* `As a User, I want to easily understand the main purpose of the game`:
-    * Once the user has entered his/her name, and made a choice of difficulty, there will be a paragraph on what the game entails.
+    * Once the User has entered his/her name, and made a choice of difficulty, there will be a paragraph on what the game entails.
 Outcome: `Fulfilled.`
-* `As a user, I want a choice of games`:
+* `As a User, I want a choice of games`:
     * I have provided two games that run consecutively,
         First: User to guess the AI number
         Second: AI to guess User number.
 Outcome: `Fulfilled.`
-* `As a user, I want to be able to see how many lives I have left`:
+* `As a User, I want to be able to see how many lives I have left`:
-    * After each guess from the user, the terminal will print how many lives (guesses) the user has remaining, counting down from five.
+    * After each guess from the User, the terminal will print how many lives (guesses) the User has remaining, counting down from five.
 Outcome: `Fulfilled.`
-* `As a user, I want the option to play again`:
+* `As a User, I want the option to play again`:
     * I have provided an option at the end of the game that asks `Do you want to restart the game?
 [Y/N]`
-        If the user inputs `y`, the game restarts to the User vs AI with the original input difficulty.
+        If the User inputs `y`, the game restarts to the User vs AI with the original input difficulty.
-        If the user inputs `n` the game ends with a message `Thank you for playing Numberex!`.
+        If the User inputs `n` the game ends with a message `Thank you for playing Numberex!`.
 Outcome: `Fulfilled.`

 ## Validation